finkultur/Swiftnotes/README.md

 # Swiftnotes

-This project is no longer maintained.

-[Swiftnotes](https://play.google.com/store/apps/details?id=com.moonpi.swiftnotes) is a note taking app that takes simplicity and speed to a whole new level.

-It offers you a quick and easy way to stay organised, capture your thoughts, reminders or anything that's on your mind, any time, anywhere.
-No extra unnecessary features, just notes.
-For screenshots and more information visit the [Google PlayStore.](https://play.google.com/store/apps/details?id=com.moonpi.swiftnotes)
+This is a fork of Adrian Chifors Swiftnotes.
+I simply added some Google Drive integration.
+And random note colors!
+Your life is now complete!

+Check out the original project at https://github.com/adrianchifor/Swiftnotes.
+It is also on the Google PlayStore: [Swiftnotes](https://play.google.com/store/apps/details?id=com.moonpi.swiftnotes)

 ### Build

 Steps on how to build Swiftnotes:
-- Make sure you have the latest version of Android Studio with Gradle v2.3.1 and the required Android SDK Tools installed (25.0.3 Build tools)
+- Make sure you have the latest version of Android Studio with Gradle v2.3.2 and the required Android SDK Tools installed (25.0.3 Build tools)
 - Clone this repository
 - Open Android Studio -> File -> Import Project
 - Select build.gradle in Swiftnotes